Shuaaa-j/JG-Portfolio/README.md

 * **Advanced Technologies & Research:** Artificial Intelligence, Research Project

 ---
-## NOTE: Preview fails on mobile devices; a download may be necessary to access files.
+## NOTE: Github preview fails on mobile devices; a download may be necessary to access files.
 Access from computers is recommended.
 ## 📁 01 | Governance, Risk, Compliance (GRC) & Strategy
 *This layer establishes the threat context, user awareness standards, and the operational recovery playbooks mandated by enterprise compliance frameworks.*